Complaint Handling Procedure

 If your complaint was received electronically, you should expect an immediate acknowledgement.
 If your complaint was received in hard copy, you should expect to get an acknowledgment within 2 working days.

-A complaint could be resolved immediately or take much more time depending on the nature of the complaint.
-Complaints require a response from the provider of products and services which FCCPC will request for.
+A complaint could be resolved immediately or may take more time depending on its nature.
+Complaints require a response from the provider of products and services which the Commission will request for.
 Some require the intervention of other stakeholders such as sector regulators while others do not.
-While FCCPC is committed to providing speedy redress to valid complaints, the provision of accurate information and documentation makes this easier and reduces the timelines.
+While the Commission is committed to providing speedy redress to valid complaints, the provision of accurate information and documentation makes this easier and reduces the timelines.